52 Things College Students Can Do to Get Better Sleep

-People say college is the best time of your life, but it can also be pretty rough on your sleep.
+People say college is the best time of your life, but it can also be pretty rough on student’s sleep.
 Sure, it’s a time for discovering what you want to do with your life, meeting new friends, and learning, but it’s a lot of work.
 Between classes, studying, work, and a social life, sleep too often gets put on the back burner.
 Late-night study sessions and the stress aren’t helping the situation, either.
 In fact, the CDC reports one in three adults aren’t getting enough sleep.

 The American Academy of Sleep Medicine and Sleep Research Society recommends at least seven hours every night.
 Skimping out on those hours can lead to weight gain, a weakened immune system, problems staying focused, and depression and anxiety.